Belhaven University: History

-From 1960 to 1961, Dr. Robert F. Cooper served as acting president until the board selected Dr. Howard J. Cleland, then principal of nearby Murrah High School, to replace him.
+From 1960 to 1961, Robert F. Cooper served as acting president until the board selected Howard J. Cleland, then principal of nearby Murrah High School, to replace him.
 Under Cleland's 17-year tenure, an ambitious expansion program resulted in six major new buildings, while enrollment and the college budget tripled.
-In 1965, a faculty member was fired for being gay.
+In 1965, a faculty member was dismissed for being gay.
 In 1972, the Synod of Mississippi officially transferred ownership of the college to the board of trustees, making Belhaven a fully independent college.
 In March, 1978, Doctor Verne R. Kennedy became the first Belhaven alumnus to serve as the chief executive of Belhaven College.
 In his eight years as president he reaffirmed the commitment to Christian service and the covenant relationship with the Presbyterian Church, and installed a more efficient administrative structure.
-In June 1986, another alumnus of Belhaven, Dr. Newton Wilson, became president.
+In June 1986, another alumnus of Belhaven, Newton Wilson, became president.
 His nine-year term saw the greatest growth in the history of the college, from just over 600 students to more than 1,100.

-Dr. Verne R. Kennedy followed as president, and was the first Belhaven alumnus to serve as the school's chief officer.
+Verne R. Kennedy followed as president, and was the first Belhaven alumnus to serve as the school's chief officer.
 Kennedy reaffirmed the college's commitment to Christian service and its relationship with various Presbyterian denominations.
 Under Kennedy, Belhaven joined the Council for Christian Colleges and Universities.

 By 1995, over 80 percent of Belhaven's faculty held doctoral or equivalent degrees.
-Dr. Daniel C. Fredericks served as acting president in 1995.
+Daniel C. Fredericks served as acting president in 1995.
 In January 1996, Doctor Roger Parrott became the tenth president of the college, with about 1,300 enrolled students.
 Under his leadership, Belhaven has added seven major buildings, a variety of new undergraduate academic majors and graduate programs, intercollegiate football, campuses in Memphis, Orlando, Houston, Chattanooga, and Atlanta, online programs, the "Christian Worldview Curriculum", and earned national accreditation in all four of the major arts (Music, Theater, Visual Arts, and Dance).
 The size of the student body has nearly quadrupled during his tenure.